firojbabu452/Ecommerce-Microservice-EKS-GithubActions/README.md

-# DevOps + AIOps Series
+# DevOps + AIOps

 > A full end-to-end DevOps project with AIOps integration — so you can connect the dots between how AI is helping automate

----

-## Welcome

-Welcome to my DevOps + AI series where we build an end-to-end DevOps project with an AIOps integration.

-A lot of you have been asking: *"when are you going to share a full DevOps project?"*

-Well — here we are.

-In this series we will:
+In this project i will:

 - Build microservices locally
 - Use Claude and AI tools to assist development